 1/2 cup heavy cream

 1/2 cup cashews, chopped

-In two tablespoons ghee cook the onions fifteen minutes until very brown.
-Add the garlic, ginger and spices.
-As it browns skowly add the water as the spices roast to thicken it.
-Add the tomatoes.
+Return the onion paste to the wok and add the garlic, ginger and spices.
+As it browns slowly add the water as the spices roast to thicken it.
 It takes about 10-15 minutes for the spices to roast.
 Just keep stirring and adding more water.
 Add the tomatoes.
 Cook another 15 minutes.
 Add in the broth and salt and keep cooking and stirring for at least an hour.
 Half an hour before serving, add in the tofu, the cream and the ground cashews.
 Finish with 1/2 cup of salted butter.